Get

 There are many different kinds of dog brushes on the market that are designed for specific purposes and hair types.
 Choosing the right one is essential if you want to brush your dog with as little difficulty as possible.

 For longer-haired breeds, you should invest in a good pin brush.
-These bristles are long enough to reach a dog’s undercoat and remove tangles without causing too much pain.
-They’re quite similar to a human comb.
+These bristles are long enough to reach a dog’s undercoat and remove tangles without causing discomfort.
 They get down to the skin for dogs with even the longest hair.

 Short-haired breeds often don’t get mats.
 Instead, they need to be brushed to remove dead hair, spread around their natural oils, and keep their coat clean.
 A rubber brush or grooming glove often performs this function well.
 Grooming gloves are great for dogs that don’t like grooming.
 Often, the dog will simply think that you’re petting them, not actually doing any grooming.
 You can also use a natural-brush bristle or soft slicker brush.
 Both of these work nicely to remove loose hair and dirt.

-Very short-haired dogs, like some Terriers, will need a slicker brush.
-These work best for wiry coats to remove excess fur and dirt.
-A metal comb is also useful for taming a dog’s hair, though it isn’t necessary for removing dead hair.
-A stripping knife can also be useful.
-However, these can cut hair if used incorrectly.
+Very short-haired dogs, like some terriers, will also need a regular groom with a soft, stiff bristled brush, like a rubber curry brush, to remove excess fur and dirt.
+A metal comb is also useful for removing tangles.
+A stripping knife can come in handy in the right hands, however, these can cut hair if used incorrectly.
 Ask a groomer to show you how to use one.

 2. Brush Your Dog the Right Amount